Titán (wrestler): Palacio Negro (2008–2011)

-He made his professional wrestling debut under the name "Palacio Negro" ("The Dark Palace").
-Initially he worked in Guadalajara, Jalisco, home of one of Consejo Mundial de Lucha Libre's main wrestling schools.
-In 2009 Palacio Negro teamed up with Guerrero Samurai to participate in a locally promoted Torneo Tanque Dantes ("The Tank Dantes Tournament") in honor of Alfonso "Tank" Dantés.
-The duo won four matches in total and lost only one, which was enough to win the tournament.
-CMLL indicated that they had plans for Palacio Negro and wanted to move him up the ranks of the promotion when he was booked to win an eight-man Infierno en el Ring steel cage match, earning the rings to remove Azrael's mask as per the Lucha de Apuestas ("Bet match") stipulation.
-The cage match also include a wrestler who would be his future tag team partner, Metal Blancomid.
-Palacio Negro remained in Guadalajara for most of 2009, gaining more in-ring experience and continuing to train under Gran Cochisse and El Satánico.
-Palacio Negro lost a challenge to win the Occidente Welterweight Championship by the eventual champion Ángel del Mal; he would later be unsuccessful in a title match against Ángel del Mal.
+He debuted as "Palacio Negro" ("Dark Palace") in Guadalajara, Jalisco, the home of one of Consejo Mundial de Lucha Libre (CMLL)'s main wrestling schools.
+In 2009, he and Guerrero Samurai won the locally promoted Torneo Tanque Dantes ("Tank Dantes Tournament", held in honor of Alfonso "Tank" Dantés) with four wins and one loss.
+CMLL indicated plans of elevating Negro by booking him to win an eight-man Infierno en el Ring ("Inferno in the Ring") steel cage match on July 19, earning the rings to unmask Azrael, per the Lucha de Apuestas ("bet match") stipulation; the match also included future tag team partner Metal Blanco.
+He remained in Guadalajara for most of the year, continuing to train under Gran Cochisse and El Satánico.
+He failed to win the vacant Occidente Welterweight Championship in a torneo cibernetico on October 4, which was won by Ángel del Mal, whom he unsuccessfully challenged for it two months later.